 North Carolina law requires anyone who assumes custody of a body to file a “notification of death” form with the local registrar within 24 hours of taking custody of the body.
 (North Carolina Laws § 130A-112 (2018).)
 You can obtain the form at the local registrar’s office.

 North Carolina law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any person appointed by the deceased person in a written document, and after that to family members in an established order.
+This right and responsibility goes to the following people, in order:

 North Carolina has no embalming requirements, nor does state law specify a time frame within which you must dispose of the remains.